 Pregnancy and childbirth is often a completely normal experience for women with JHS / EDS-Hypermobility Type (EDS-HT)

 It is, however, important to be aware of a number of issues that might cause problems.
-Being alert to these can reduce the risk of them arising and speed up the interventions should they occur so that complications or difficulties for both mother and child may be minimised.
+Being alert to these healthcare staff can reduce the risk of them arising and speed up the interventions should they occur so that complications or difficulties for both mother and child may be minimised.

 The first section below out lines the sorts of medical issues that need to be considered.
 The section following that describes some of the more common musculoskeletal issues that arise during and after pregnancy.

-Unlike the vascular form of the Ehlers-Danlos Syndrome (EDS), formerly EDS Type IV, the Joint Hypermobility Syndrome (JHS), and EDS–Hypermobility Type (formerly EDS III) (EDS-HM) are not associated with heart disease or major hazards during pregnancy and labour.
+Unlike the vascular form of the Ehlers-Danlos Syndrome (EDS), formerly EDS Type IV, the Joint Hypermobility Syndrome (JHS), and EDS–Hypermobility Type (formerly EDS III) (EDS-HT) are not associated with heart disease or major hazards during pregnancy and labour.

 Several considerations that should be borne in mind, which are listed here: